awenny/mydocs/docs/source/optimizing_video.rst

 These days, you often download videos from the internet to keep in your library for later watching --- or archiving.
-But many videos are encoded with poor video settings and/or not good video codec.
+But many videos are encoded with poor video settings and/or no good video codec.

-I keep lots of documentations, I download from public video libraries.
+I keep lots of documentation videos, I download from various public video sources.

-Experience proofs, you can optimize file size by the half or even less than 50 %, if using a codec like `HEVC`_ (x265). *I've even seen shrinking the file size with no noticeable degrading in quality to 10 % sometimes.* And current hardware usually supports this "new" codec, what requires slightly more processing powers than eg. x264 --- what is also a very good coded BTW.
+Experience proofs, you can improve file size to the half or even less, if using a codec like `HEVC`_ (h265). *I've even seen shrinking the file size with no noticeable degrade in quality to 10 % sometimes.* And current hardware usually supports this "new" codec, requiring slightly more processing power than eg. h264 --- what is also a very good codec, BTW.

 The idea behind it
 ==================